Argent77/A7-DlcBuilder/DlcBuilder/readme/readme.txt

 multiple DLC archives if needed to keep file size safely below 2 GB.
 Each additional archive uses a simple numeric suffix to the given file name.
 (Example: my-dlc.zip, my-dlc-01.zip, my-dlc-02.zip, ...)

 The DLC creation process requires a lot of free space temporarily.
-You should make sure to have about three times as much free space as the game resources to convert into a DLC, which includes biffed files and data in the override folder as well as various extra folders.
+You should make sure to have at least twice as much free space as the game resources to convert into a DLC, which includes biffed files and data in the override folder as well as various extra folders.

+The DLC generation process may take a some time to complete, especially if many mod components are involved.

 History